nschoch/nschoch.github.io/apartment-loans.md

 <a href="https://m.me/the.nick.schoch" target="_blank" rel="noopener"><i class="fab fa-facebook-messenger"></i> Instant message me on Facebook</a> if you want to discuss financing for your apartment.

-Alternatively, you can shoot me an email.
-I'm at nick@nickschoch.com
+Alternatively, you can send me an email.
+I'm at <a href="mailto:nick@nickschoch.com?subject=Apartment loans">nick@nickschoch.com</a>

-I don't have a staff, it's just me.
+I don't have staff, it's just me.
 I want to build lasting relationships with apartment investors.
 The buck stops with me, and I will work to earn your trust.
 Mortgage bankers (also known as brokers) charge hefty fees ranging from 0.50%-2.00%.
 My fee is 1% of the loan amount and you pay only if you close a loan with me.
 You'll pay a lot, but you'll get what you pay for.

+A good broker should provide value in many ways such as:
+* Eliminating the potential risk of dealing with a single lender
+* Providing a sold network of professionals, including accountants, appraisers, and attorneys that the broker works with on a regular basis
+* Helping a wise business person access the right financing, just as a wise business person wouldn't enter a courtroom without the right lawyer
+* Leveraging lender relationships to secure an accelerated processing of the loan application
+* Navigating the commercial lending world, similar to a sponsor in an investment deal